 To make a decision, the IRR for investing in the new equipment is calculated below.

-In capital budgeting, senior leaders would like to know the return on these investments, and the IRR is one method that allows them to compare and rank projects based on their yield, and the one with the highest IRR is usually preferred.
+In capital budgeting, senior leaders like to know the estimated return on such investments.
+The internal rate of return is one method that allows them to compare and rank projects based on their projected yield.
+The investment with the highest internal rate of return is usually preferred.

-Also, it’s important to have a good understanding of your own or the company’s investment needs, risk aversion and other available options.
+Also, it’s important to have a good understanding of your own risk tolerance, a company’s investment needs, risk aversion, and other available options.

-Unlike the NPV, the IRR doesn’t give you the return on initial investment in terms of real dollars.
+Unlike net present value, the internal rate of return doesn’t give you the return on the initial investment in terms of real dollars.
 For example, knowing an IRR of 30% alone doesn’t tell you if it’s 30% of $10,000 or 30% of $1,000,000.

-Another very important point about the Internal Rate of Return (IRR), is that it assumes all positive cash flows of a project will be reinvested at the same rate as the project, instead of the company’s cost of capital.
-Therefore, IRR may not accurately reflect the profitability and cost of a project.
+Another very important point about the internal rate of return is that it assumes all positive cash flows of a project will be reinvested at the same rate as the project, instead of the company’s cost of capital.
+Therefore, the internal rate of return may not accurately reflect the profitability and cost of a project.